From the Desk of Rabbi Chaim Koncepolski

 Following further study, Rabbi Koncepolski and Dina took up a position in Jerusalem, where Chaim’s role was to inspire and support young Jewish men from English-speaking countries around the world, who felt alienated and had turned away from Judaism.
 Chaim supported them and encouraged them to regain trust in teachers, authority and Judaism, and to regain a positive self-image.

-Rabbi Koncepolski and Dina have three children, Yitzchak, Zalman and Chava.
+Rabbi Koncepolski and Dina have four children, Yitzchak, Zalman, Chava and Toba.